 Data sources in solutions

-Solutions are used for application lifecycle management and provide additional capabilities for managing the lifecycle of data sources.
+Solutions are used for application lifecycle management and provide other capabilities for managing the lifecycle of data sources.
 If a canvas app is in a solution, connection references and environment variables may be created to store information about the data sources.
 This ensures data sources can be changed or re-established when solutions are migrated to different environments.

 Rename data sources in apps